Servacius/sys-design_kokom/system design/introduction/How_to_design_system.md

   - **Security:** What level of data protection and user authentication is required?
 Are there regulatory compliance needs?
   - **Data Consistency:** Does the system need to ensure immediate consistency (ACID properties), or is eventual consistency acceptable?
   - **Maintainability:** How frequently will the system need updates?
 Is it critical to have continous deployment or rapid feature development?
+- **Constraints:** Identify any constraints or limitations that the system may face.
+These could be technical, budgetary, or organizational.
+  - **Key Considerations:**
+    - What is the budget for the system?
+Are there cost restrictions for resources (servers, databases)?
+    - Are there hardware or software limitations (e.g., existing infrastructure)?
+    - Does the team have expertise in certain technologies or architectures(e.g., cloud native, microservices)?
+    - Are there time constraints for deployments?

+**Though Process:** The clearer your understanding of the requirements , the easier it becomes to pick an architecture that aligns with those needs.
+Ensure that you capture both immadiate needs and potential future scaling considerations.
+Constraints help narrow down the architectural choices.
+For example, budget constraints might make a monolithic architecture more attractive than a microservice-based or another architecture.